 The policy implications of the paper are:

-- Policymakers should be aware that the beneficiaries of mortgage and homeownership subsidies, such as the mortgage interest deduction, have changed substantially over the past 30 years.
+- The beneficiaries of mortgage and homeownership subsidies, such as the mortgage interest deduction, have changed substantially over the past 30 years.

 - Increased mortgage usage has coincided with less total debt among seniors relative to younger cohorts and has not resulted in increased delinquency.
 This may indicate that the negative aspects of increased mortgage usage are limited.